RONDANE BACKCOUNTRY SKI EXPEDITION

-For those with previous backcountry skiing experience, we offer a multiday pulk expedition in Rondane National Park.
-The expedition can either be fully guided (on selected departure dates) or be undertaken self-guided from February to April.
+For those with previous backcountry skiing experience, we offer a multiday backcountry ski expedition in Rondane National Park.
+The expedition can either be fully guided (on selected departure dates) or be undertaken self-guided from end of February to the beginning of April.
 The itinerary underneath is an example of how the expedition can look like.
-Please notice the program sometimes needs to be adapted depending on the weather conditions.
+Please notice the program sometimes needs to be adapted depending on the weather conditions and opening times of the mountain cabins.
 We can also recommend shorter routes upon request.

 3 nights are spent at Rondane River Lodge which serves as our cosy basecamp.
-The other 4 nights will be spent at simple but cosy DNT mountain refuges in the middle of nowhere.
+The other 4 nights will be spent at DNT mountain refuges within the national park.
 The luggage is transported in pulks (sleds) which are pulled behind us.
 We always include a backcountry introduction on the first day in order to get acquainted with the terrain, skiing equipment and pulk.
 Be aware this can be a quite challenging expedition in high mountain terrain and though weather conditions.
 An adventurous mindset is definitely required.

 Day 1: arrival